vkinakh/mv-mr/README.md

 ## Introduction

-We present a new method of self-supervised learning and knowledge distillation based on the multi-views and multi-representations (MV-MR).
-The MV-MR is based on the maximization of dependence between learnable embeddings from augmented and non-augmented views, jointly with the maximization of dependence between learnable embeddings from augmented view and multiple non-learnable representations from non-augmented view.
+We present a new method of self-supervised learning and knowledge distillation based on multi-views and multi-representations (MV–MR).
+MV–MR is based on the maximization of dependence between learnable embeddings from augmented and non-augmented views, jointly with the maximization of dependence between learnable embeddings from the augmented view and multiple non-learnable representations from the non-augmented view.
 We show that the proposed method can be used for efficient self-supervised classification and model-agnostic knowledge distillation.
 Unlike other self-supervised techniques, our approach does not use any contrastive learning, clustering, or stop gradients.
-MV-MR is a generic framework allowing the incorporation of constraints on the learnable embeddings via the usage of image multi-representations as regularizers.
-Along this line, knowledge distillation is considered as a particular case of such a regularization.
-MV-MR provides the state-of-the-art performance on the STL10, CIFAR20 and ImageNet-1K datasets among non-contrastive and clustering-free methods.
-We show that a lower complexity ResNet50 model pretrained using proposed knowledge distillation based on the CLIP ViT model achieves state-of-the-art performance on STL10 linear evaluation
+MV–MR is a generic framework allowing the incorporation of constraints on the learnable embeddings via the usage of image multi-representations as regularizers.
+The proposed method is used for knowledge distillation.
+MV–MR provides state-of-the-art self-supervised performance on the STL10 and CIFAR20 datasets in a linear evaluation setup.
+We show that a low-complexity ResNet50 model pretrained using proposed knowledge distillation based on the CLIP ViT model achieves state-of-the-art performance on STL10 and CIFAR100 datasets.

 ## Installation